Building the human replisomeGroup Leader Page

-We are looking for an ambitious and enthusiastic student to join our research group.
-Your PhD will build upon our recent work to determine molecular mechanisms of the eukaryotic replisome.
-This could involve building larger replisome complexes for analysis by cryo-EM, or using the structural information we have obtained to guide sophisticated biochemical and genetic experiments using a range of cutting-edge systems that we have available in the lab.
-You will become an expert in protein purification and complex biochemical reconstitution, whilst also having the opportunity to gain experience in structural biology.
-Our group provides an excellent environment to learn new techniques, both directly from myself and from experienced post docs in the lab, whilst working on an independent project.
+We are looking for an enthusiastic and ambitious student to join our research group.
+During your PhD you will further develop a reconstituted replication system to investigate how the human replisome collaborates with DNA repair and recombination pathways to sustain replisome progression under stress conditions.
+You will become an expert in protein purification and complex biochemical reconstitution and will have the opportunity to gain experience in structural biology.
+Our focused research group provides an excellent environment to learn new techniques whilst working on an independent research project.

 The Initial Response of a Eukaryotic Replisome to DNA Damage.